LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

   int index_list[2] = {1,2};

-  auto index_tuple = camp::tuple<RAJA::DirectIndex<>, RAJA::IndexList<>>(
+  auto index_tuple = RAJA::tuple<RAJA::DirectIndex<>, RAJA::IndexList<>>(
                       RAJA::DirectIndex<>(), RAJA::IndexList<>{&index_list[0]});

   auto index_layout = RAJA::make_index_layout(index_tuple, 2, 3);
   auto view = RAJA::make_index_view(&data[0][0], index_layout);

+  int val0 = view(1,0); // val0 is entry in data[1][1]
+  int val1 = view(1,1); // val1 is entry in data[1][2]

-In the above example, a two-dimensional index layout is created with extents 2 and 3 for the first and second dimension (respectively).  a DirectIndex strategy is implemented for the first dimension and an index list with the entries {1,2}
+In the above example, a two-dimensional index layout is created with extents 2 and 3 for the first and second dimension, respectively.
+A DirectIndex strategy is implemented for the first dimension and an index list with the entries {1,2}
 is used for the second dimension.
-With this layout, the view created in the last line above will determine the entry along the first dimension based on the first input index provided, and the second provided index will be mapped to that corresponding entry of the index_list for the second dimension.
-For Example, the value stored in view(1,0) will correspond to the value in data[1][0].
-In this case, the DirectIndex strategy maps the first argument in the call to view(1,0) to that same value, and the IndexList maps the second argument to the first index in the index_list.
+With this layout, the view created above will choose the entry along the first dimension based on the first input index provided, and the second provided index will be mapped to that corresponding entry of the index_list for the second dimension.
+Some examples are shown in the last two lines above.

+.. note::  There is currently no bounds checking implemented for IndexLayout.
+	   When using the IndexList or ConditionalIndexList strategies, it is the user's responsibility to know the extents of the index lists when accessing data from a view.

 -------------------
 RAJA Index Mapping